 The use of the Mercer Culinary Genesis Forged Santoku knife requires that you don’t clean in the dishwasher as harmful detergent and chemicals can impair its quality.
 Clean and wash by hand with soap and water and dry with a towel.
 Storing requires the use of Knife blocks to keep the knife dry.

 DALSTRONG Santoku Knife Gladiator Series Best Affordable Santoku Knife

 The Dalstrong brand has been known for quite some time for making premium kitchen cutleries, and such an impression can be found on the Dalstrong Santoku Knife.
 The Dalstrong Santoku Knife is what I regard as a top-notch knife with an exceptional design fit for use by professional chefs.

-All out of the box, this 7-inch sized knife comes along with a User guide and Dalstrong sheath for enclosure when idle.
-It features a highly carbonized Thyssen Krupp German steel that is indeed durable, ultra-sharp and resistant to wear.
+All out of the box, this 7-inch sized knife comes along with a User Guide and Dalstrong sheath for enclosure when idle.
+It features a highly carbonized Thyssen Krupp German steel that is indeed durable, ultra-sharp, and resistant to wear.

 The steel blade has also been hand polished by the edges to a 14-16 per side angle to improve its resilience and cutting technology.
-The premium quality of the razor steel blades highlights from the presence of chromium on the steel blade to resist stain and makes it easy to clean.
+The premium quality of the razor steel blades highlights the presence of chromium on the steel blade to resist stain and makes it easy to clean.

-A closer look at the handle shows it is made out of premium quality pakkawood handles with build perfectly fit for use in busy kitchens.
+A closer look at the handle shows it is made out of premium quality pakkawood handles with a build perfectly fit for use in busy kitchens.